IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

 - VA551 - In the user Dashboard, the user will be able to select an option to request a Test Drive
-- VA552 - Once the user answers a form with specific information as well add sending its valid drive license, he will have to wait form the agency approval
+- VA552 - Once the user answers a form with specific information as well add sending its valid drive license, he will have to wait form the car dealership approval
 - VA553 - Once its done, its dashboard will update with the test drive details.

 - **Priority:** High